morepath/morepath/doc/compared.rst

 on.
 Each system works differently and uses a different API.
 Config files, metaclasses and import-time side effects may all be involved.

-On top of this, if the framework want to allow reuse, extension and overrides the APIs tends to grow even more distinct with specialised use cases, or yet more new APIs are grown.
+On top of this, if the framework wants to allow reuse, extension and overrides the APIs tends to grow even more distinct with specialised use cases, or yet more new APIs are grown.